Close Menu

 Facebook Twitter LinkedIn Pinterest Email Copy Link Reddit WhatsApp Threads

-Large Language Models (LLMs) are the backbone of modern AI applications, enabling everything from chatbots to advanced research tools.
-But not all LLMs are the same.
-Different architectures serve different purposes, each with its strengths and weaknesses.
-If you’re wondering which type of LLM is best suited for your use case, let’s break it down.
+Large Language Models (LLMs) are the backbone of modern AI applications, enabling everything from intuitive chatbots to advanced enterprise research tools.
+However, not all LLMs are built the same way.
+Different underlying architectures serve fundamentally different purposes, each bringing a unique set of strengths and limitations to the table.

 1. Autoregressive Models (AR) – Masters of Text Generation

-2. Autoencoding Models (AE) – Masters of Understanding
+2. Autoencoding Models (AE) – Masters of Language Understanding

 3. Seq2Seq Models – Masters of Translation & Summarization